obaskly/Essay-Generator/README.md

-# Essay Essay Generator
+# Free Essay Generator

-This web application generates an essay outline and a full essay based on a given subject.
-It also provides functionality to save the generated essay as a DOCX or PDF file.
+This web application generates an essay outline and a full essay based on a given subject, with GroqCloud API to generate content using llama3-8b-8192 model.
+It also allows saving the generated essay as a DOCX or PDF file.

 ## Features